Grilling is often seen as an outdoor pastime.

 We recommend cooking your meat at low heat on your indoor grill first, before flash-cooking the exterior with the blowtorch for a tasty crust.

-If you miss the delicious smokey taste of outdoor grilling, you can easily replicate it with some liquid smoke.
+If you miss the delicious smokey taste of outdoor grilling, you can easily replicate it by using the right barbecue rubs.

 What can you cook on an indoor grill?